AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

    DS --- SV
 ```

 `AccelByte Gaming Services` capabilities can be extended using custom functions implemented in a `gRPC server`.
 If configured, custom functions in the `gRPC server` will be called by `AccelByte Gaming Services` instead of the default function.

 The `gRPC server` and the `gRPC client` can actually communicate directly.
 However, additional services are necessary to provide **security**, **reliability**, **scalability**, and **observability**.
 We call these services as `dependency services`.
 The [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository is provided as an example of what these `dependency services` may look like.
+It
-It contains a docker compose which consists of these `dependency services`.
+contains a docker compose which consists of these `dependency services`.

-> :warning: **If you are new to AccelByte Gaming Services service customization gRPC plugin architecture**: You may want to read `OVERVIEW.md` in the `grpc-plugin-dependencies` repository to get the overview of the architecture.
+> :warning: **grpc-plugin-dependencies is provided as example for local development purpose only:** The dependency services in the actual gRPC server deployment may not be exactly the same.

 ## Overview